The Colourfield

-The Colourfield were an English band formed in 1984 in Manchester, England, when former Specials and Fun Boy Three frontman Terry Hall joined up with ex-Swinging Cats members Toby Lyons and Karl Shale.
-Despite the fact that all three members were from Coventry, the band was based in Manchester.
+The Colourfield (initially The Colour Field, spelt in one word from 1987 onwards) were an English band formed in 1984 in Manchester, England when former Specials and Fun Boy Three frontman Terry Hall joined up with Karl Shale and ex-Swinging Cats member Toby Lyons.
+Despite all three members being from Coventry, the band was based in Manchester.

 History

 1984 – The Beginning

-In January 1984, The Colourfield released their first single, "The Colour Field", which just missed making the Top 40 in the UK Singles Chart.
+In January 1984, the Colour Field released their first single "The Colour Field", which just missed making the top 40 in the UK Singles Chart.
 In the summer of the same year, they released "Take" as their second single, which commercially performed less well.
 Their third single was "Thinking of You", released in January 1985, which reached number 12 in the UK chart, and featured Katrina Phillips accompanying Hall on vocals.
-Their fourth single, released days before their debut album came out, was "Castles in the Air" which reached the lower reaches of the UK chart.
+Their fourth single, released days before their debut album came out, was "Castles in the Air", which reached the lower reaches of the UK chart.

 1985 – Virgins and Philistines

-When Virgins and Philistines was initially released in April 1985, it contained twelve tracks in the US release and ten in the UK version – but can now be found with twenty tracks as a Japanese re-release, containing many B-sides and live tracks.
-It failed to gain a large audience due to difficulty in marketing an album with such a diverse sound—it mixes 1960s and early 1970s pop music with more acoustic based melodies and string arrangements.
-Virgins and Philistines is often regarded as the direct musical predecessor to the later work of other northern bands The Beautiful South and The Lightning Seeds in the 1990s; Hall later collaborated with the latter in a songwriting role and also provided occasional vocals.
+When Virgins and Philistines was initially released in April 1985, it contained 12 tracks in the U.S. release and 10 in the UK version – but can now be found with 20 tracks as a Japanese re-release, containing many B-sides and live tracks.
+It failed to gain a large audience due to difficulty in marketing an album with such a diverse sound—it mixes 1960s and early 1970s pop music with more acoustic-based melodies and string arrangements.
+Virgins and Philistines often is regarded as the direct musical predecessor to the later work of other northern bands the Beautiful South and the Lightning Seeds in the 1990s; Hall later collaborated with the latter in a songwriting role and provided occasional vocals.
 Virgins and Philistines reached No. 12 in the UK Albums Chart.

-Virgins and Philistines contained all original material except "The Hammond Song" (a cover of The Roches song), and—in the US—"Can't Get Enough of You Baby" (written by Linzer/Randell), which was the only track that received much airplay.
+Virgins and Philistines contained all original material except "The Hammond Song" (a cover of the Roches song), and—in the US—"Can't Get Enough of You Baby" (written by Linzer/Randell), which was the only track that received much airplay.
 The album was recorded at Strawberry Studios in Stockport and was produced by Hugh Jones and Jeremy Green, and engineered by Chris Jones.
 Additional personnel featured on the album included Pete de Freitas (Echo & the Bunnymen) on drums, Paul Burgess (ex-Camel, also drums), Preston Heyman (percussion), Ian Nelson (clarinet), Katrina Phillips (background vocals).